ManuelVU/categorization-with-chmm/src/README.md

   $\tilde{\beta}$ evaluated at the values `alpha_tilde` and `beta_tilde`.
 This
   function is used exclusively by `hamiltoninan-mc.R`.

+  - `adjust-stepsize.R` function that adjusts the step-size used for HMC function, used by `chmm-sampler` during burn-in period if the burn-in contains at least 100 samples.
+The function takes as arguments the previous step-size (`stepsize`), the current acceptance probability (`acceptance_prob`), and the target acceptance probability of the algorithm (`target_acceptance`); the function returns a single value for the next step-size.

   - `hamiltonian-mc.R` Hamiltonian Monte Carlo algorithm.
 The function takes nine arguments, the current sample of the states (`states`), the values of the logarithm of the inertia parameters (`alpha_tilde` and `beta_tilde`), two